vincenzomadaghiele/MAAL/README.md

 ## Known bugs
 - released MAAL~ v0.0.0 is only tested on Pd-0.55-2 and Pd-0.56 and macOS Tahoe 26.0.1
 - PD MAAL~ standalone app only works at 44.1 kHz
+- missing exec for windows release
+- externals need to be included in the release version